annab999/dpl-us-city-crimes/README.md

 PermissionError: [Errno 13] Permission denied: '/home/spark_files/.local'
 ```

 - **Observations**: Build is successful.
-Spark seems to run fine, and error is due to the container default command of opening a Jupyter notebook on start.
-Won't be a problem in prod once I remove Jupyter from the Spark container, but I'll also solve this now.
+Spark seems to run fine, and error is due to the container `CMD` opening a Jupyter notebook.
+Won't be a problem in prod once I remove Jupyter, but I'll also solve this now.

-  All should be solved by just passing `--allow-root` to the command and using `root` for the entire thing, but that isn't recommended, hence I set up a service user.
+  All should be solved by passing `--allow-root` to the command and using `root` for the entire build, but not recommended, hence I set up a service user.
 Tried a lot of stuff here as I thought it was due to my custom user and directories, and in the end realized the error was with the *host side* of the bind mount:
   ```
   Container project-spark-1  Recreated                                                           0.1s
   Attaching to project-spark-1